Git Integration

 How it works

-When you create a sandbox with --clone-themes or --clone-plugins, Rudel checks each theme and plugin directory for a .git folder.
-If it finds one, it creates a git worktree in the sandbox's wp-content on a new branch named rudel/{sandbox-id}.
-Directories without git are copied normally, and uploads are always copied since they're not typically version-controlled.
+When you create a sandbox with --clone-themes or --clone-plugins, Rudel checks each copied theme or plugin directory for a .git folder.
+If it finds one, it creates a worktree on a new branch named rudel/{sandbox-id} inside that sandbox's local wp-content and records that relationship in Rudel's runtime tables.
+Directories without git are copied normally, and uploads are always copied since they are runtime data rather than version-controlled source.

-wp rudel create --name=feature-x --clone-themes --clone-pluginsIf your theme at wp-content/themes/my-theme is a git repo, the sandbox gets a worktree at wp-content/rudel-sandboxes/feature-x-a1b2/wp-content/themes/my-theme on the rudel/feature-x-a1b2 branch.
+wp rudel create --name=feature-x --clone-themes --clone-pluginsIf your theme at wp-content/themes/my-theme is a git repo, the sandbox keeps using that theme as tracked code inside its own local wp-content, and Rudel records the generated sandbox branch plus the tracked directory metadata in runtime tables.

 Working in the sandbox

-From the sandbox's theme directory, you're on a regular git branch.
-You can commit, push, and create pull requests just like any other feature branch.
+From the sandbox's tracked theme or plugin directory inside that environment, you're on a regular git branch.
+You can commit and push just like any other feature branch.

 git status